polileco/sdmmr/readme.md

 After the firmware update, it is advisable to follow the steps below if you already have a 'bootable' SD with a previous version of Nextor:

-1. If exists, copy from the directory of the firmware version used in **tools** the file _NEXTOR.SYS_ to the root of the SD and the file(s) _.COM_ for example, to the directory where is the current Nextor executables are;
+1. If exists, copy from the directory of the firmware version used in **tools** the file _NEXTOR.SYS_ to the root of the SD and the file(s) _.COM_ for example, to the directory where is the current Nextor utilities are;

 2. If there is in the same directory the package _TOOLS.ZIP_ extract them to SD overwriting your previous files.
 That archive contains the utilities that were updated or created for the new Nextor kernel.
 * Links